danielballan/pims2-prototype/README.md

   ```

   The usage `pims.open(file).read()` is still satisfyingly succinct and rhymes
-  nicely with the opening files in Python `open(file).read()`.
-Reading a file
+  nicely with the syntax for opening files in Python, `open(file).read()`.
-  with PIMS will feel like reading a file with Python, but instead of returning
+  Reading a file with PIMS will feel like reading a file with Python, but
-  an iterable of lines, it returns a lazy array-like object, which can be
+  instead of returning an iterable of lines, it will return a lazy array-like
-  treated as an iterable sequence of images.
+  object, which can be treated as an iterable sequence of images.

 * **Use Dask** Embrace dask arrays, leaving behind PIMS' lazy array-like
   classes `FramesSequence` and `FramesSequenceND`.
 We may also want to provide